Materials-Consortia/OPTIMADE/optimade.md

 MUST be of the format "&lt;database-provider-specific prefix&gt;&lt;url\_query\_parameter\_name&gt;".
-These names adhere to the requirements on implementation-specific query parameters of [JSON API](http://jsonapi.org) since the database-provider-specific prefixes contain at least two underscores (a LOW LINE character '\_').
+These names adhere to the requirements on implementation-specific query parameters of [JSON API v1.0](http://jsonapi.org/format/1.0) since the database-provider-specific prefixes contain at least two underscores (a LOW LINE character '\_').

 Example uses of custom URL query parameters include providing an access token for the